Emily (1976 film): Box Office

+Critical reception

 The critics did not like the script.
 Alan Brien wrote in The Observer that Neame and Herbert should have been less tame with a scene in the drawing room, as censorship had been relaxed and the sexuality could have been more explicit.
 For Kenneth Tynan, Emily "failed to get to first base" in his realm of eroticism.

-The Variety review was a little kinder: "Story set in England in 1928 deals with teenage Emily returning from finishing school and her subsequent sexual awakening.
+Variety wrote: Story set in England in 1928 deals with teenage Emily returning from finishing school and her subsequent sexual awakening.
 It is sufficiently well told to sustain screen interest throughout although the acting performance of the cast is collectively unimpressive.
 Director Henry Herbert lacks consistency, but given the modest budget has put a lot on the screen.
 Rod McKuen's music score is incongruous at times and never outstanding.
 A first-time effort for producer Christopher Neame (son of Ronald), this Brent Walker release is a classier than normal British-made entry with highly effective camera work by Jack Hildyard.
-It has good international playoff potential in selected situations with some strong built in exploitation angles, notably topliner Koo Stark, who will look good on posters, front of house stills, etc."
+It has good international playoff potential in selected situations with some strong built in exploitation angles, notably topliner Koo Stark, who will look good on posters, front of house stills, etc.

 The Motion Picture Guide (1986) commented: "Rod McKuen contributes a typically wretched soundtrack."

 In their book Great Houses of England & Wales (1994), Hugh Montgomery-Massingberd and Christopher Simon Sykes later wrote: "The present Lord Pembroke is (as Henry Herbert) a film and television director, best known for the Civil War drama series By the Sword Divided and for Emily, starring Miss Koo Stark."

 The historian Simon Sebag Montefiore went to see the film while at school, expecting a skin flick, thanks to sensational press coverage, and later described it as "one of the biggest disappointments of my adolescence".